awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

 The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a State Manager association that runs an automation\.

+**Before you begin**
+Before you complete the following procedure, make sure you have created an IAM service role that contains the permissions necessary to run the runbook, and configured a trust relationship for Automation, a capability of AWS Systems Manager\.
+For more information, see [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.

 **To create an association that runs an automation**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you haven't already\.